For using the igraph C library

 Starting from version 0.6.1 igraph reads bipartite (two-mode)

-vertex attribute for them.
+Boolean vertex attribute for

+them.
 Warnings are given for invalid edges, i.e. edges connecting

 vertices of the same type.